PipedreamHQ/pipedream/docs/docs/code/python/README.md

 # Python

 **Anything you can do in Python can be done in a Pipedream workflow**.
-This includes using any of the [350,000+ PyPi packages available](https://pypi.org/) in your Python powered workflows.
+This includes using any of the [350,000+ packages available on PyPi](https://pypi.org/).

 Pipedream supports [Python v{{$site.themeConfig.PYTHON_VERSION}}](https://www.python.org) in workflows.